bayfaal/website-content/post/apollo/index.md

 const server = new ApolloServer({ typeDefs, resolvers })
 ```

-We then call the listen() method on the sever object, and we listen for the promise to resolve, which indicates the server is ready:
+We then call the listen() method on the server object, and we listen for the promise to resolve, which indicates the server is ready:

 ```js
 server.listen().then(({ url }) => {